tilgep/Mapchooser-Unlimited/README.md

 - Configure restrictions for each map `(see example config below)`
 - Create groups of maps to have a shared cooldown or maximum in the vote
 - Easily see config information about a map `!showmapconfig <map>`
+- Reload the config file with a command `!reloadmapconfig`
 - Reload the maplist with a command `!reloadmaplist`
 - Admins can insert maps so they will be in the vote with `!adminnom`
 - AdminOnly maps with 1 vote or more can be nominated by any players
 Only an admin can make the first vote though
 - Set a random next map with `!setnextmap _random`

 ### Nominations
 - See the list of players who have voted for a map with `!nomlist`